Boxers are a great all-around breed.

 And the largest breed registered in the working dog category is the Boxer.

-No doubt the Boxer breed makes for great utility dog but the greatest advantage to owning one is that a Boxer can be your most outstanding companion on four legs and a great source of personal fulfilment.
+No doubt, the Boxer breed makes for great utility dogs, but the greatest advantage to owning one is that a Boxer can be your most outstanding companion on four legs and a great source of personal fulfillment.

-By the way, the AKC registered over 150 different breeds totalling nearly one million dogs in 2003.
-To put that in perspective, the animal shelters in America rescue up to 12 million homeless dogs and cats every year and 25% of these are purebreds.
+By the way, the AKC registered over 150 different breeds totaling nearly one million dogs in 2003.
+To put that in perspective, the animal shelters in America rescue up to 12 million homeless dogs and cats every year, and 25% of these are purebreds.